Event Recaps

 Shadows Arts & Crafts Fair

-The Shadows-on-the-Teche Fall Arts and Crafts Fair will take place in the Shadows gardens on Saturday, October 14 from 9:00 am to 4:00 pm.
-Vendors from around Louisiana will display and sell their original work.
-A variety of hand-crafted products will be available for sale, as well as desserts, food, and beverages
+The Shadows-on-the-Teche Fall Arts and Crafts Fair took place in the Shadows gardens.
+Vendors from around Louisiana displayed and sold their original work.
+A variety of handcrafted products were available for sale, as well as desserts, food, and beverages

 Farm Fest

-Are you ready for the 6th annual Farm Fest?
-Mark the beginning of the annual Louisiana Sugar Cane Festival in New Iberia with family fun, live entertainment, and food and drinks.
+The 6th annual Farm Fest marked the beginning of the annual Louisiana Sugar Cane Festival in New Iberia with family fun, live entertainment, and food and drinks.

-Enjoy a variety of games from old-fashioned carnival games and turn a cupcake into a bumblebee with The Frosted Apron.
-Get crafty at the Art Tent where you can get your face painted, decorate a rock, and more.
+Attendees enjoyed a variety of old-fashioned carnival games and turned a cupcake into a bumblebee with The Frosted Apron.
+They got crafty at the Art Tent where they could get their face painted, decorate a rock, and more.

-This year, we’re excited to welcome 2KB Farm and Petting Zoo who are bringing the farm with them!
-Attendees will get a chance to see goats, sheep, chickens, ducks, geese, rabbits, pigs, and maybe even a cow.
+Farm Fest welcomed 2KB Farm and Petting Zoo, who brought the farm with them!
+Attendees saw goats, sheep, chickens, ducks, geese, rabbits, pigs, and even a cow.

-Attendees can enjoy Bambino’s burgers, Jolet hot dogs, Chili Fritos, and other festival fare along with cold beverages, including beer and wine.
-Live entertainment will be on the stage during the entire event.
-2NL Jazz Combo will play from 4-6 p.m. and Andy Smith will play from 6-8 p.m.
+Attendees enjoyed Bambino’s burgers, Jolet hot dogs, Chili Fritos, and other festival fare along with cold beverages, including beer and wine.
+Live entertainment was provided by 2NL Jazz Combo and Andy Smith.

-As part of the event, Farm Fest is raffling off FOUR prizes for kids this year: John Deere ride-on tractor, John Deere pedal tractor, and 2 tractor themed holiday decorations.
+As part of the event, Farm Fest raffled off FOUR prizes for kids this year: John Deere ride-on tractor, John Deere pedal tractor, and two tractor themed holiday decorations.

 Cultivating Soul: The Black Farming Experience in New Iberia

-The Iberia African American Historical Society and the Shadows-on-the-Teche are partnering with Provost Farm and Da Berry Fresh Market for a special program exploring the relationship between African Americans and agriculture.
+The Iberia African American Historical Society and the Shadows-on-the-Teche partnered with Provost Farm and Da Berry Fresh Market for a special program exploring the relationship between African Americans and agriculture.

 Celebrate Creole Culture & Cuisine

-Chef Sheri L. Raleigh, owner of Cast Iron Skillet Culinaire, LLC and founder of @blackwomenchefs and @giftsfromtheancestors on Instagram, will host a free seminar of Louisiana Creole foodways.
-This program, offered jointly by the Iberia African American Historical Society Center for Research and Learning and the Shadows, is suitable for an adult audience and is being held free of charge, however, seating is limited and reservations are required.
-To register, visit EventBrite.
+Chef Sheri L. Raleigh, owner of Cast Iron Skillet Culinaire, LLC and founder of @blackwomenchefs and @giftsfromtheancestors on Instagram, hosted a free seminar of Louisiana Creole foodways.
+This program was offered jointly by the Iberia African American Historical Society Center for Research and Learning and the Shadows.

 The Gifts from the Ancestors Foodways Project explores Louisiana Creole food, culture, and family heritage.
-The GFTA Foodways Project event will include a food demonstration and an interactive presentation including food genealogy, family heritage, and Acadiana history.
+The GFTA Foodways Project event included a food demonstration and an interactive presentation that included food genealogy, family heritage, and Acadiana history.

-Chef Sheri will share experiences from her digital cookbook, Gifts From the Ancestors - Okra & Tomatoes, 25 Recipes Celebrating the Heart of Acadiana.
-She will also preview her upcoming work, Creole Celebrations, Kreyol a lété fèt!
+Chef Sheri shared experiences from her digital cookbook, Gifts From the Ancestors - Okra & Tomatoes, 25 Recipes Celebrating the Heart of Acadiana.
+She also previewed her upcoming work, Creole Celebrations, Kreyol a lété fèt!

-Door prizes for the workshop have been graciously donated by Tabasco and Conrad Rice Mill.
+Door prizes for the workshop were graciously donated by Tabasco and Conrad Rice Mill.

 ABOUT THE CHEF